perceptron8/pinky.ext/README.md

 ## Permissions

-Pinky is not greedy.
-It only needs to read and modify data from [static.cdn.ubi.com](http://static.cdn.ubi.com) sites.
+Pinky *is not* greedy.
+It only needs to read and modify data from [static.cdn.ubi.com](http://static.cdn.ubi.com) site.
 No more, no less.
 That's it!